 After just a few days of ownership, I realized I missed gas stations, just not for the gas.
 After road tripping around Quebec, I was starting to pile up garbage and tossing it in the back seat.
 My shiny new Model Y quickly started to feel like my college beater.

-Now on road trips, this would all be disposed while filling up at gas stations.
+Now on road trips, this would all be disposed of while filling up at gas stations.
 With an EV, this becomes an interesting problem.

 To remedy this on future trips, I found this great backseat garbage bag holder.

-This attaches to the backseat pocket and features magnetic clips and an automatic light.
+This attaches to the backseat pocket and features magnetic clips and automatic light.
 On top of using it for road trips, this Model Y accessory is good for those looking to make money renting their Tesla out on Turo or using it to drive for Lyft or Uber.

 Note: This item has a big “3” on it as it is intended for the Tesla Model 3.
 I was able to take it apart and reverse it so the 3 is facing the back.
 There’s also a Model Y version.

 Door Lock Covers